The Blumberg Family

 L-R: Gus, Jennie and Barnet Blumberg

 Barnet Blumberg was my great-grandfather.
-You can read more about the families of Barnet and Max Blumberg below.
-I am seeking to make contact with others who are related to this family, including the descendants of Barnet's siblings Dora, Sore and Max, and Max's children Rose and Henry (aka Herman and Hyman).
+You can read more about the families of Barnet and his brother Max Blumberg below.
+I am seeking to make contact with others who are related to this family, including the descendants of Barnet's siblings Dora, Sore and Max, including Max's children Rose and Henry (aka Herman and Hyman).
 I am also seeking contact with descendants of Isidor Laskowitz and his wife Rachel Leah.
 They were the parents of Barnet Blumberg's wife Jennie (Scheine) Laskowitz (or Laskovich) and her sisters Annie and Fannie.
 Other surnames being researched in connection with the Blumberg family are Kaplan, German, Edelstein, and Breslau (or Breslaw, Breslow).
 Please contact me if you have any information about these families.

 Barnet Blumberg and Scheine (Jennie) Laskowitz